openshift/training/beta-1-setup.md

     POD        IP       CONTAINER(S)                     IMAGE(S)                           HOST                                   LABELS STATUS mainrouter 10.1.0.3 ose-haproxy-router-mainrouter    openshift3_beta/ose-haproxy-router ose3-master.example.com/192.168.133.2  <none> Running

-At this point you must update your DNS wildcard entry to point to the IP address of the host on which the router instance is running.

 ## Projects and the Web Console
 ### A Project for Everything
 V3 has a concept of "projects" to contain a number of different services and